MewsSystems/gitbook-connector-api/guidelines/serialization.md

 ## Coproducts

-To model that structure of some general object can change based on the particular type we're using `Coproducts` (also called `Discriminated unions`, `Sum types` or `Or types`).
+To model the structure of some general object, the characteristic of which can differ based on the specified type, we use `Coproducts` (also called `Discriminated unions`, `Sum types` or `Or types`).

-For example take a look at bookable [Resource](../operations/enterprises.md#resource).
-We currently support just spaces (rooms, beds in hotels), but we strive to include other types of resources like objects or persons soon.
-That means that basic properties like `Id` or `Name` can be shared across the different resource subtypes, but others like `FloorNumber` only make sense in context of spaces.
-These specific fields are stored in coproduct object (in this example named `Data`) which stores the type of information in `Discriminator` property and the values as part of `Value` property.
+For example, take a look at bookable [Resource](../operations/enterprises.md#resource)s.
+We currently support just one subtype - spaces (rooms, beds in hotels).
+Looking forward, we strive to include other types of resources like objects or persons soon.
+This means that basic properties such as `Id` or `Name` can be shared across the different resource subtypes, but others such as `FloorNumber` only make sense in context of spaces.
+These specific fields are stored in the coproduct object (in this example named `Data`) which stores the type of information in the `Discriminator` property and the values as part of the `Value` property.

 ```javascript
 {